estuary/flow/site/docs/concepts/flowctl.md

 of published entities.

 The basic steps of this workflow are listed below, along with a diagram of the subcommands you'd use to accomplish them.
-Keep in mind that there's no single, correct way to work with drafts — flowctl offers alternative ways accomplish the same goals — but we recommend this method to get started.
+Keep in mind that there's no single, correct way to work with flowctl, but we recommend this method to get started.

 * List all the active specifications in the catalog, which you can then pull into your local environment.